 U.S. Is Sending 200 Troops to Nigeria As Fresh Development Emerges

-• The US has deployed 200 troops to Nigeria to enhance counterterrorism training and operational support
+• The United States deploys 200 troops to Nigeria to enhance counterterrorism training and operational support

-• Troops aim to combat terrorism, banditry, and kidnapping amid rising violence in Nigeria
+• The troops' aim is to combat terrorism, banditry, and kidnapping amid rising violence in Nigeria

 • Nigerian public reacts to US military presence, questioning motives and resource interests